USC won't bring back head baseball coach | Daily Trojan

 Swann said that the search for Hubbs’ successor will begin immediately.

-In 2013, Hubbs was promoted from associate head coach to head coach of the Trojans squad, and has been at the helm since.
-He served in the role for seven years, compiling a combined 188-200-1 overall record and finishing in the top four of the Pac-12 standings twice.
+In 2013, Hubbs was promoted from associate head coach to head coach of the Trojans squad and has been at the helm since.
+He served in the role for seven years, compiling a losing 188-200-1 overall record and finishing in the top four of the Pac-12 standings twice.

-“We want to thank Dan for his effort and service,” Swann said.
-“Dan is a good man and a good coach, and he always will be a great Trojan.
-However, we felt that after seven years under Dan, our program needed new leadership and direction.”
+“We want to thank [Hubbs] for his effort and service,” Swann said. “[Hubbs] is a good man and a good coach, and he always will be a great Trojan.
+However, we felt that after seven years under [Hubbs], our program needed new leadership and direction.”

 Hubbs played for USC as a student.
 He pitched for the Trojans from 1991 to 1993, amassing a 19-13 record as a pitcher in 81 appearances.
 Hubbs ranks fourth on the all-time Trojans saves list and played seven years in the minor leagues with the Los Angeles Dodgers and Philadelphia Phillies organizations.